-26. Educational display based on a breakfast bread buffet theme.
-Should include menu, buffet layout, decorations, invitations, and any additional information

-27. Educational poster based on careers in the food industry.
+- 29. Educational display based on a breakfast bread buffet theme.
+Should include menu, buffet layout, decorations, invitations, and any additional information. - 30.
+Bicycle Poster Create a poster on one of the following: a) bicycle safety b) bicycling as part of healthy living c) maintenance of bicycles.